How to roll back PC to earlier state using Point-in-time Restore on Windows 11

 Point-in-time Restore warning

-Quick note: This page will give you a warning that all the changes made since the selected restore point will be deleted, including settings, apps, data, and more.
+Quick note: This page will warn you that all changes made since the selected restore point will be deleted, including settings, apps, data, and more.

 11. Click the Restore button to proceed.